AndreLaranjeira/BeTheHero/README.md

 ## Project summary

 * Backend: Backend API built with node js.
 Database modeling was done with the `knex` package.
+* Frontend: Website frontend made with react.
+Services api was done with the `axios` package.

 ## Change summary